 We continue to monitor new losses and case reserve increases greater than \$2 million for trends in factors such as initial reserve levels, loss cost inflation and claim settlement expenses.
 Our analysis continues to indicate no unexpected concentration of these large losses and case reserve increases by risk category, geographic region, policy inception, agency or field marketing territory.
-In the second quarter of 2024, the personal lines total large loss ratio, net of reinsurance, was 3.3 percentage points lower than last year's second quarter.
-The decrease in personal lines total large losses incurred for the first six months of 2024 occurred primarily for our homeowner line of business.
-The second-quarter 2024 amount of total large losses incurred helped contribute to the decrease in the six-month 2024 total large loss ratio, compared with 2023, offsetting a first-quarter 2024 ratio that was 0.3 points higher than the first quarter of 2023.
-We believe results for the three- and six-month periods largely reflected normal fluctuations in loss patterns and normal variability in large case reserves for claims above \$2 million.
+In the second third quarter of 2024, the personal lines total large loss ratio, net of reinsurance, was 3.3 percentage points lower than last year's second third quarter.
+The decrease in personal lines total large losses incurred for the first six nine months of 2024 occurred primarily for our homeowner line of business.
+The second-quarter third-quarter 2024 amount of total large losses incurred helped contribute to the decrease in the six-month nine-month 2024 total large loss ratio, compared with 2023, offsetting in addition to a first-quarter first-half 2024 ratio that was 0.31.6 points higher lower than the first quarter half of 2023.
+We believe results for the three- and six-month nine-month periods largely reflected normal fluctuations in loss patterns and normal variability in large case reserves for claims above \$2 million.